Brookfield set to acquire World Freight Company in $1.2 billion deal, sources say - Finance news and analysis from Global Banking & Finance Review

 By Kane Wu

-The planned sale comes amid global transportation volatility as the Iran war has driven up fuel prices and air freight rates, causing serious disruptions in air traffic and shipping routes.
+The sale comes amid global transportation volatility as the Iran war has driven up fuel prices and air freight rates, causing serious disruptions in air traffic and shipping routes.

-About World Freight Company
+Background of World Freight Company and Ownership History

 Formed in 2004 in Paris, WFC acts as a general sales and service agent for airlines globally, meaning it has exclusive selling rights of an airline's cargo capacity at agreed terms in a specific territory or region, reducing an airline's costs.